jean-francoisgiraud/DigitalCurrenciesKnowledgeBase/README.md

 # News Changelog
 To Do: figure out how to show images, links to images in this folder do not appear automatically.
+20210111 added section on kippu (KIP) and BCH SLP.
 20210111 added sections after 9 and removed numbering where not necessary.
 Index is now hyperlinked to sections.
 2019 may.
-Minor editions and added data quality control (Accuracy	Completeness	Consistency	Credibility	Currentness	Accessibility	Compliance	Confidentiality	Efficiency	Precision	Traceability	Understandability	Availability	Portability	Recoverability).
+Minor editions and added data quality control (Accuracy	Completeness	Consistency	Credibility	Currentness	Accessibility	Compliance.
+Confidentiality	Efficiency	Precision	Traceability	Understandability	Availability	Portability	Recoverability).
 2018 march.
 Visa, MC, Amex from all Canadian Banks disabled digital currency purchases (tried coinbase and others).

 # Definitions and acronyms: